Quadrupole-mediated dielectric response and the charge-asymmetric solvation of ions in water: Introduction

 that explains the basic energy scale of ion solvation and its sensitivity to solute size and charge, and asserts the permittivity as an essential determinant of solvent quality.
 Its quantitative predictions are roughly correct, provided that the dielectric radius $R$ is treated as an empirical parameter similar but not identical to the radius $R_0$ of molecular volume exclusion.

 Fig.~\ref{fig:fe_born} shows the Born estimate of the charging free energy $F_{\rm chg}(q)$, alongside results of molecular simulation of the SPC/E model of water \cite{BerendsenStraatsma1987sjc}, as a function of solute charge for several solute sizes $R_0$.
+(As a measure of $R_0$ in molecular simulations, we quote values of the Lennard-Jones diameter for solute-water interactions, which is a reasonable---though not unique---choice for neutral solutes \cite{HANSEN2013265}.
+Effective hard sphere radii for fully charged ions, as judged from radial distribution functions, are approximately 10-20\% smaller.
+This convention is used throughout the paper.)
 Relative to $F_{\rm chg}(e)$, where $e$ is the charge of an electron, agreement is reasonable even for ions as small as fluoride.
 But absolute errors of $\sim 50 k_{\rm B}T$ (where $T$ is the temperature and $k_{\rm B}$ is Boltzmann's constant) overwhelm the scale of typical thermal fluctuations.
 Despite the magnitude of these errors, DCT continues to serve as a basis for quantifying the thermodynamics of aqueous response in calculations that cannot afford to represent water molecules explicitly \cite{tomasi2005quantum}.
 Motivated in part by such usage, this paper describes theoretical efforts to improve on DCT while maintaining the simplicity underlying its appeal.

 From a molecular perspective, DCT is remarkably undetailed, resolving neither the tetrahedral motifs defining water's hydrogen bond network nor the features of molecular geometry that are responsible for it.
 Significant improvement might well require an approach that differs substantially in both spirit and methodology.
 Indeed, there is ample evidence that near-field contributions from a solute's immediate environment have a different character than contributions from more distant molecules.
 The idea that the latter are well described by DCT, while the former are not, has figured prominently in many theoretical and computational approaches to describing aqueous environments.
 The inner-shell of Marcus theory \cite{marcus1956theoryI}, for example, acknowledges and empirically addresses such a distinction in the nature of near-field and far-field response.
 More directly relevant to our study, the multi-state Gaussian model \cite{HummerGarcia1997sjc} of single ion solvation similarly presumes that local solvent-structure requires special treatment, while far-field response obeys simple Gaussian statistics.
 A precise and systematic computational framework for range separation in solvation can be found in the quasi-chemical theory (QCT) \cite{pratt1998quasi,HummerGarcia1998sjc,2012TPDT} developed by Pratt and co-workers.
 These hybrid theories and methodologies can achieve a high degree of accuracy, e.g. when QCT is used in combination with \emph{ab initio} treatment of electronic structure \cite{duignan2017real,duignan2017electrostatic}.
 But they are not nearly as flexible or generalizable as DCT.